ChicagoWorldcon/wellington/README.md

 bundle exec rake db:schema:load  # Loads tables from db/schema.rb
 bundle exec rake db:seed         # Seeds our developemnt database
 ```

+To list all rake tasks inluded in the project, run `bundle exec rake -T`.

 We have a suite of tests written for [rspec](http://rspec.info/) which uses all the above dependencies, lets use it to
 check everything is working.
 Run the tests with: